-Use sandpaper to keep the pressure even.
+Use super fine sandpaper to sand the surface.

-Wipe the scratched area with a sponge.
+After sanding, wipe the area with a sponge.

-Fig. 3 Fine sandpaper sand.
+Fig. Fine sandpaper sand.

 4. Forth step

-Dry the affected area with a soft towel or cloth.
+Next, dry the affected area with a soft towel or cloth.

-Polish with stainless steel polish agent or olive oil.
+Finally, polish the surface using a stainless steel polish agent or olive oil.